voideditor/void/CONTRIBUTING.md

 npm install
 ```

-2. Build Void's React components by opening a new terminal, running `cd ./src/vs/workbench/contrib/void/browser/react/`, and executing the build script, `node ./build.js`.
+2. Build Void's React components by opening a new terminal (`Ctrl+Shift+\``), running `cd ./src/vs/workbench/contrib/void/browser/react/`, and executing the build script, `node ./build.js`.
 You might need to run `npm i -g tsup` if this doesn't work.

 3. Press <kbd>Ctrl+Shift+B</kbd>, or if you prefer using the terminal run `npm run watch`.